CAPTURE Workshop Details

 - Correspondence with James before the workshop to gauge your experience level and bring you up to speed for greatest efficiency during the workshop.

-- Three full days of personalized, interactive photographic training, critique and instruction in both classroom and at nearby scenic destinations.
+- Multiple full days of personalized, interactive photographic training, critique and instruction in both classroom and at nearby scenic destinations.

 - All destination admission fees.